alanwatsonforster/glass/src/glass/groundunitdata/AAA.md

 Origen: Air Strike and Puma.

 Air Power has the BOFI as having an FCR and with hit rolls of 4/4/3.
 However, adding an FCR-B/C to a plain L/70 battery will give effective hit rolls of 5/5/4.

+I take the L/70 and add +1 for proximity fuzes, +1 for BOFI laser rangefinding, and another +1 for BOFI-R radar.
 I adopt 4/4/3 for the BOFI and 5/5/4 for the BOFI-R.

 Air Strike gives VPs as 8/6/4.
 A plain L/70 with an FCR-B is 12/8/4.

-I don't see a search radar in photos of the the BOFI-R.
+I don't see a search radar in photos of the BOFI-R.

 I don't know when the BOFI and BOFI-R became available.